 The script Zirous has developed loads role and catalog data from a single business-friendly spreadsheet and addresses each of these issues.
 As a result, it eliminates the need to have a highly technical resource involved in the process of loading new roles.

 Access Policy Import (Step 4)

-Many organizations that leverage role based access control must load a large number of access policies into OIG and associate them to their roles.
-Creating access policies can be a very tedious and error prone process using the standard user interface.
-Furthermore, it take can several minutes per policy.
+Many organizations that leverage role-based access control must load a large number of access policies into OIG and associate them to their roles.
+Creating access policies can be a very tedious and error-prone process using the standard user interface.
+Furthermore, it takes can several minutes per policy.
 The script Zirous has developed leverages a business-friendly spreadsheet and can load a policy in seconds.
 Additionally, it performs validation to ensure that the access policies are built correctly (e.g. checks for valid entitlements for the application).

 Granting Roles Based on Account Access (Step 5)